-Employers failing to pay two workers of opposite sexes equally for similar duties are violating the Equal Pay Act (EPA) of 1963.
-Citing an outmoded belief that men are breadwinners and hence should be paid more, Congress helped enact the EPA as an offshoot of the FLSA, or Fair Labor Standards Act of 1938.
-Prima facie cases establishing pay inequality need only a comprehensive review of job duties performed by two people, review of employment records and an aggrieved party.
+Employers failing to pay two workers of opposite sexes equally for similar duties violate the Equal Pay Act (EPA) of 1963.
+Citing an old-fashioned belief that men are breadwinners and should be paid more, Congress helped enact the EPA as an offshoot of the FLSA, or Fair Labor Standards Act of 1938.
+Prima facie cases establishing pay inequality need only a comprehensive review of job duties performed by two people, a review of employment records, and an aggrieved party.

-Showing cause that employees were paid less than male or female counterparts performing similar duties requires review of core tasks performed.
+Showing cause that employees were paid less than male or female counterparts performing similar duties requires a review of core tasks.
 Should tasks require identical physical strength and skill level, concentration shifts to any additional duties performed by persons receiving extra pay.
-If they, too, are similar, then burden of proof shifts to employer in showing why two people of opposite sexes doing identical work with similar skills and education are being paid differently.
+If they, too, are similar, then the burden of proof shifts to an employer in showing why two people of opposite sexes doing identical work with similar skills and education are being paid differently.

-Stipulations may exist where unfair pay is warranted, such as seniority systems, those based on merit or another reason irrespective to gender.
-Many of these systems have been retired, however, in favor of unions and other employee protection groups.
+Stipulations may exist where unfair pay is warranted, such as seniority systems, those based on merit, or another reason, irrespective of gender.
+However, many of these systems have been retired in favor of unions and other employee protection groups.